Crying, Age 3 and Younger (cont.)

 - Do not leave your child unattended in a place where an injury may occur, such as a crib with a rail down.

-- If someone in your home smokes, evaluate the effect the secondhand smoke may have in making your child fussy.
+- Keep tobacco smoke out of the home and away from your baby.
+Even secondhand smoke may make your child fussy.
 Secondhand smoke increases a child's risk for respiratory problems compared with young children who are not exposed.

 - Try to stay calm.
 Young children are very sensitive to their parents' frustration and fatigue.
 Try to sleep whenever your child does, even during the day, so you will have more energy for those times when he or she is fussy.
 Take some breaks from the care of your child.
 Ask a friend or neighbor to babysit some evening while you enjoy some free time.